daipayan-bhowal/Map_sort/README.md

 The algorithm is inefficient for large ranges of values (k), as it requires iterating from minElement to maxElement.

 - **Time Complexity:**
-The time complexity is O(n log n + k), which can be inefficient for large datasets or wide ranges.
+The time complexity is O(n log n + k log k), which can be inefficient for large datasets or wide ranges.

 - **Space Usage:**
 The space complexity depends on the range of values, making it unsuitable for datasets with a wide range of integers.